williamcanin/golink/README.md

 ## Versions

-You can download the versions without making a clone with Git.
-Go to [Releases](https://github.com/williamcanin/golink/releases)
+You can view and download the versions in [RubyGems](https://rubygems.org/gems/golink)

 ## License and Copyrights